vmagnin/forcolormap/README.md

 In the gtk-fortran-extra repository, you will also find a [physical model](https://github.com/vmagnin/gtk-fortran-extra/tree/main/reaction_diffusion) demonstrating the use of ForColormap.
 It creates a movie with Turing patterns, displayed with various colormaps:

 [https://www.youtube.com/watch?v=cVHLCVVvZ4U](https://www.youtube.com/watch?v=cVHLCVVvZ4U)

+## Contributing

+You can report problems and ask support in the GitHub Issues tab and you can contribute to the code by making Pull Requests.
+We are also present on the [Fortran Discourse](https://fortran-lang.discourse.group/).

 ## Licenses